 2006: The PhD program begins its Post-BSN Option, which builds on the BSN degree and prepares nurse researchers at the doctoral level.

-2007: The first class is inducted into the College of Nursing Hall of Fame.
-The College of Nursing successfully doubles undergraduate student enrollment in the BSN program – from 80 students to 160 students – in an effort to alleviate nursing shortages in Kentucky and across the nation.
+2007: The College of Nursing inducts its first class into its Hall of Fame.
+The College successfully doubles undergraduate student enrollment in the BSN program – from 80 students to 160 students – in an effort to alleviate nursing shortages in Kentucky and across the nation.
+The first BSN-PhD Option students were admitted.

 2012: Dr. Patricia Howard is appointed interim dean.

-2013: The College of Nursing partners with Norton HealthCare to offer the DNP Program to practicing nurses.
+2013: The College of Nursing partners with Norton HealthCare to offer the DNP Program to practicing BSN nurses – the first of its kind in the nation that served as a national model.

 2014: Dr. Janie Heath is appointed as the fifth dean of the College of Nursing.